 The front-end’s job is to do some redirect OAuth magic to obtain a JWT signed by Google.
 This is accomplished by including Google’s SDK in your HTML, making an application in GCP, and creating a button using the proper class.
 I would recommend following Google’s quick tutorial to get this working.

 Once you are done with all that, you should have a button on your web page.
-When a user clicks on the button and authorizes their Google account, you will get a JWT back in the onSignIn callback function:
+When a user clicks on the button and authorizes their Google account, you will get a JWT back in the onSignIn

 function onSignIn(googleUser) {

-const googleJWT = googleUser.getAuthResponse().id_token
+const googleJWT = googleUser.getAuthResponse().id_token;

 }